 There are 30.2 million independent workers in America today.
 This growing workforce has increasingly become a vital source of talent for businesses.
-The shift to a project economy combined with technological advances has not only contributed to the ease of leveraging independent workers but has expanded the breadth of specialized talent that can be engaged.
-The question facing American enterprise is not if they will use independent contractors as part of their talent pool but how they will engage this vital resource.
+The shift to a project economy combined with technological advances has not only contributed to the ease of leveraging independent workers, but has also expanded the breadth of specialized talent that can be engaged.
+The question facing American enterprise is not if they will use independent contractors as part of their talent pool, but how they will engage this vital resource.

 Below are the top 5 facts that you need to know independent contractor engagement.

 Understandably, some members of the C-suite have shied away from harnessing the full power of independent contractor engagement.
 Lawsuits in recent years, such as Microsoft vs Vizcaino, cost some companies untold millions, and from the outside, it may appear as though other companies would also be at risk if they routinely engage independent contractors.